inixyz/misc/teams.md

 1. Load a mono WAV.
 Convert to float in \[−1,1], show shape and dtype, and plot the first 0.05 s.
 2. Reverse the signal with slicing.
 Plot the first 2000 samples of both signals.
 3. Create a fade-in/out using `np.linspace` ramps and multiply with the signal.
 4. Downsample by slicing with `sig[::2]`.
-Compare lengths and plot excerpts.
+Compare lengths and plots.

 ---